SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Light-curve Modeling and Progenitor Inference

 \subsection{Bolometric Luminosities and Numerical Modeling}

 SCE dominates the total luminosity only for several days after explosion.
 The rest of the light curve is powered by the radioactive decay of $^{56}$Ni and its children isotopes.
-Using our multi-band coverage of SN\,2020bio for $\approx$ 160 days after explosion, we construct a pseudo-bolometric light curve to fit for the amount of $^{56}$Ni produced in the explosion.
-For epochs with observations in more than 3 filters, we extrapolate the SED out to the blue and red edges of the \textit{U}- and \textit{i}-band filters, respectively, using a univariate spline.
-We choose to extrapolate the (extinction-corrected) photometry rather than fit a blackbody SED because the spectra are not representative of a blackbody throughout the object's evolution.
+Using our multiband coverage of SN\,2020bio for $\approx$ 160 days after explosion, we construct a pseudo-bolometric light curve to fit for the amount of $^{56}$Ni produced in the explosion.
+For epochs with observations in more than three filters, we extrapolate the SED out to the blue and red edges of the \textit{U}- and \textit{i}-band filters, respectively, using a univariate spline.
+We choose to extrapolate the (extinction-corrected) photometry rather than fit a blackbody SED, because the spectra are not representative of a blackbody throughout the object's evolution.

 To infer the properties of the pre-explosion progenitor as well as the explosion itself, we compare numerical \texttt{MESA} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019} and \texttt{STELLA} \citep{Blinnikov1998,Blinnikov2000,Blinnikov2006} model explosions to our pseudo-bolometric light curve.
-We begin with a \texttt{MESA} progenitor with $M_{\text{ZAMS}}$ = 15 $M_\odot$ and evolve it to a final mass of 4.8 $M_\odot$.
-At explosion the progenitor has a H-rich envelope radius of 280 $R_\odot$ and mass of 0.10 $M_\odot$, in agreement with values we find from our best-fit SCE models.
-The explosion energy and ejecta mass are fixed at 0.9 $\times$ 10$^{51}$ erg and 2.9 $M_\odot$, respectively, and the mass of $^{56}$Ni ($M_{\text{Ni}}$) is varied between 0.015 and 0.020 $M_\odot$.
-These explosion models are then run through \texttt{STELLA} in order to reproduce the bolometric luminosity evolution.
+As no model from the grid of \citet{Hiramatsu2021} reproduces the weak secondary peak of SN\,2020bio, we expand their model grid with higher wind efficiencies ($\eta$ = 5.0—5.2).
+For the best-fit models presented here, we begin with a \texttt{MESA} single-star progenitor with zero-age main-sequence (ZAMS) mass $M_{\text{ZAMS}}$ = 15 $M_\odot$ at solar metallicity and evolve it to a final mass of 4.8 $M_\odot$ with a wind efficiency $\eta$ = 5.2 and no rotation.
+At explosion, the progenitor has a H-rich envelope radius of 280 $R_\odot$ and mass of 0.10 $M_\odot$, in agreement with values we find from our best-fit H-rich SCE models.
+The explosion energy and ejecta mass are fixed at 0.9 $\times$ 10$^{51}$ erg and 2.9 $M_\odot$, respectively, and the mass of $^{56}$Ni (M$_{\text{Ni}}$) is varied between 0.015 and 0.020 $M_\odot$.
+These explosion models are then run through \texttt{STELLA} using 600 spatial zones and 100 frequency bins in order to reproduce the bolometric luminosity evolution.
 For more information, see \citet{Hiramatsu2021}.
+The \texttt{MESA} model files are available on Zenodo\footnote{\dataset[10.5281/zenodo.7927189]{\doi{10.5281/zenodo.7927189}}}.